Major Myjah

-Major Myjah is a Jamaican-American singer-songwriter and musician.
-He has collaborated with artists that include Usher, Asher Roth, and Pi'erre Bourne among others.
-He was nominated for a Grammy Award in 2023 for his collaboration with Chris Brown.
+Major Myjah is an American singer-songwriter, musician, producer and recording artist.
+He has collaborated with artists that include Usher, Chris Brown, Drake, Davido, Miguel, Pi'erre Bourne, Dexta Daps, Asher Roth, 2 Chainz, Blxst, Sevyn Streeter, Dame Dillard, and Steflon Don, among others.
+He won a Grammy Award in 2023 for his collaboration with Chris Brown.
+Major's latest release, "Gyal Code", alongside Davo and producer Crawba Genius, is a smooth, bass-heavy banger that finds Major tapping into his dancehall bloodline.
+"Gyal Code" is a refreshing dancehall bop and a stark contrast to his previous releases, which blur the lines sonically between R&B, Hip-hop and pop.

 Early life

-Myjah is the son of Jamaican reggae and dancehall deejay Bounty Killer and his mother CJae is a talent manager in the Caribbean.
-He was raised in Jamaica and Miami, Florida.
-Myjah is his birth name but he was called "Major" by Freddie McGregor which he uses as his moniker.
+Major is the son of Jamaican reggae and dancehall deejay Bounty Killer and his mother is a talent manager, concert promoter and music industry executive.
+He was raised in Miami, Florida. and later in Los Angeles, but spent his summers with his dad in Jamaica.
+Myjah is his birth name but he was called "Major Myjah" by reggae legend Freddie McGregor which he uses as his moniker.

 Career

-Myjah began composing songs at the age of four and was performing on stage at the age of nine, including performing with artist Junior Reid, He toured with Ky-Mani Marley and later with Ro James and in his early teens, he also learned how to play the piano and guitar.
+Major began composing songs at the tender age of four and was performing on stage at the age of nine, including performing with artist Junior Reid, He toured with Asher Roth, Ky-Mani Marley and later with Ro James and in his early teens, he also learned how to play the piano and guitar.
 He released his first single, "My Sunshine," at the age of 13.
-The song received radio play in Europe, Asia, and Jamaica.
+The song received massive radio play in Europe, Asia, and Jamaica.